Beating the megatrains – the nimble revolution

 It’s like Henry Ford.
 Item number one is much more expensive per capacity than the big train but with the mass production effect, the eventual price comes way below the cost of the big train.

 And now comes the best.
 With a stack of 10 smaller trains, you can adapt to changes in demand and flow much easier.
-Instead of the big decision to switch a monster on or off, you switch batteries of trains one train at a time if you like.
+Instead of the big decision to switch a monster on or off, you switch the batteries of trains one train at a time if you like.
 That also makes maintenance easier as you would not have to run down the whole plant but only switch off one train at a time.
 The larger portion of your plant always is ready for action.

 But let’s spin it a little further.
-With large trains, the economics of LNG have only worked out when there s a certain volume of gas.
+With large trains, the economics of LNG have only worked out when there’s a certain volume of gas.
 Now you can put liquefiers on much smaller gas sources.
 And as financing cost comes down, more and more financial institutions are able to join the ranks of LNG lenders.
 It’s just not billions anymore which has a democratizing effect on LNG.
 And it diversifies the picture.

 But hey, you will say.
-One of those small trains alone cannot fill my 145,000m3 tanker. fair point.
+One of those small trains alone cannot fill my 145,000m3 tanker.
+Fair point.
 But that’s another story so stay tuned.

 2 replies